Giant Hogweed

 Spotting

-We publish all the sightings on this map at www.tinyurl.com/ELCV-THE-Map in enough detail for all landowners to locate (see our Maps page).
+We publish all the sightings on our maps eg at elcv.org.uk/HogweedMapTyne in enough detail for all landowners to locate (see our Maps page).
 The Project co-ordinator can also make contact with the responsible landowner.

 How do you identify a Giant Hogweed plant?
 See this NNSS Leaflet or the WildFoodUK website.
 It's very easy to confuse with Common Hogweed.
 And how do you identify Japanese Knotweed?
 Test yourself with our Quiz!
-Want to be a spotter? - See this Spotter Presentation
+Want to be a spotter? - See this presentation

 Spraying/Digging